|Woodworking Home Page||Getting Started||Choosing Wood||See Furniture||Plesums Home Page|

 If you are an engineer (or think like an engineer, like Charlie) then you probably want the details yourself.
 The discussion below does not represent a quote, but projects how some of the larger choices impact the final cost.
 We hope these details will help you determine the impact your choices may have on the overall cost of a project.
-When we agree on the details we will do the detailed design for your project and provide a specific proposal.
+When we agree on the details we will do the detailed design for your project and provide a specific proposal, including a firm price.

 If you see a bookcase you like that is 11 3/4 inches deep, but want one a little less deep, a bookcase that is 10 inches deep will cost the same.
 The 10 inch bookcase will take the same amount of effort, and the same number of sheets of plywood.
 Since everything we make is custom built, the change in size doesn't disrupt an assembly line.
 However, if you want the same bookcase to be 12 or 13 inches deep, the price may go up slightly since we can only get 3 sides (rather than 4) from a four foot wide sheet of plywood.
 Depending on what else we need from that plywood, we may need to buy more raw materials.